1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Carnegie Mellon University faculty who are Scott Institute Faculty Affiliates.
+According to the current listing, eligibility includes: Carnegie Mellon University faculty who are Scott Institute Faculty Affiliates.
 Co-sponsored funding requires CBI Faculty Host status.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.